Wisconsin's 10th Senate district

-The 10th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northwest Wisconsin, the district comprises most of Polk and St. Croix counties, as well as the western half of Burnett County, parts of western and central Dunn County, and part of northern Pierce County.
-The district includes the cities of Hudson, Menomonie, New Richmond, River Falls, and St. Croix Falls.
-It also contains landmarks such as Kinnickinnic State Park and the Saint Croix National Scenic Riverway.
+The 10th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northwest Wisconsin, the district comprises all of Buffalo, Pepin, Pierce, and St. Croix counties, along with most of Trempealeau and parts of western Dunn County.
+It continas the cities of Hudson, Arcadia, New Richmond, Prescott, Mondovi, Blair, Independence, Buffalo City, Fountain City, and River Falls.
+It also contains landmarks such as Kinnickinnic State Park, Perrot State Park, Trempealeau National Wildlife Refuge, and part of the Saint Croix National Scenic Riverway.

+Northwestern portions of the 10th Senate District are located with the Minneapolis-Saint Paul Metropolitan Area.

 Current elected officials

 Rob Stafsholt is the senator representing the 10th district.
 He was first elected in the 2020 general election.
 He previously served four years in the Wisconsin State Assembly.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 10th Senate district comprises the 28th, 29th, and 30th Assembly districts.
 The current representatives of those districts are: